Open Data Hub logo

 • You can log in as a user with cluster-admin privileges.

-• If you want to use the trustyai component, you must enable user workload monitoring as described in Enabling monitoring for user-defined projects.
+• If you want to use the trustyai component, you must enable user workload monitoring as described in Configuring monitoring for the multi-model serving platform.

-• If you want to use the kserve, datasciencepipeline, distributedworkloads, or modelmesh components, you must have already installed the following Operator or Operators for the component.
+• If you want to use the kserve, modelmesh, or modelregistry components, you must have already installed the following Operator or Operators for the component.
 For information about installing an Operator, see Adding Operators to a cluster.

 Table 1.
 Required Operators for components